ammarhakim/gkyl/install-deps/README.md

-The main dependency build script is mkdeps.sh.
+Depending on your system, building dependencies can be complicated.
+On a Mac or Linux machine you can simply run the mkdeps.sh script.
 For details on usage and options please check its help by running

 ./mkdeps.sh -h

+On most supercomputers you will likely need to use the system recommended compilers and MPI libraries.
+In this case, you should pass the appropriate compilers to mkdeps.sh, and then build libraries not provided by the system.
+In practice, this likely means LuaJIT, ADIOS and, optionally LuaRocks and Eigen.